Does the $J^{PC}=1^{+-}$ counterpart of the $X(3872)$ exist?

 The resulting $J/\psi \pi^+\pi^-$ invariant mass distribution shows two peaks with positions and widths compatible with the $\psi(2S)$ and the $X(3872)$.
 However, the shape of the second peak disagrees with previous observations of the $X(3872)$.
 The mass spectrum of the two pions from the decay of the $X(3872)$ shows a preference for the $X(3872)\rightarrow J/\psi \rho^0$ decay mode, while the shape of the $\pi^+\pi^-$ invariant mass distribution of the $X_0$ appears very different and it is inconsistent with the quantum numbers $J^{PC}=1^{++}$.
 Due to these differences, COMPASS Collaboration concluded that the observed signal is an evidence for a new charmonium-like state, dubbed the $\tilde{X} (3872)$, with quantum numbers $J^{PC}=1^{+-}$ and a significance of $4.1\sigma$.
 The measured mass and width of the $\tilde{X}(3872)$ are respectively $M=3860\pm 10.4$ MeV/$c^2$ and $\Gamma<51$ MeV.

-To assess the possibility of the existence of this predicted state, we have performed a calculation similar to the one done in previous studies for the $X(3872)$~\cite{Ortega:2009hj,Ortega:2012rs}, but in the channel $J^{PC}=1^{+-}$.
-The same model and parametrization of the aforementioned study will be employed: a coupled-channels calculation of two and four quark sectors in the framework of a widely tested constituent quark model~\cite{Vijande:2004he,Segovia:2008zz}.
-The model details can be found in Refs.~\cite{Ortega:2009hj,Ortega:2012rs} and references therein but, in the following, we will briefly describe its main aspects.
+To assess the possibility of the existence of this predicted state, we perform a calculation similar to the one done in previous studies for the $X(3872)$~\cite{Ortega:2009hj,Ortega:2012rs}, but in the channel $J^{PC}=1^{+-}$.
+The same model and parametrization of the aforementioned study are employed: a coupled-channels calculation of two and four quark sectors in the framework of a widely tested constituent quark model~\cite{Vijande:2004he,Segovia:2008zz}.
+The model details can be found in Refs.~\cite{Ortega:2009hj,Ortega:2012rs} and references therein but, in the following, we briefly describe its main aspects.

-The constituent quark model we use is based on the assumption that light quarks acquire a dynamical mass as a consequence of the chiral symmetry breaking at some momentum scale.
+The constituent quark model we use is based on the assumption that light quarks (that is, $\{u,d,s\}$ quarks) acquire a dynamical mass as a consequence of the chiral symmetry breaking at some momentum scale.
 The breaking of the chiral symmetry entails the appearance of Goldstone boson exchanges between quarks.
-In the heavy sector, chiral symmetry is explicitly broken by the heavy quark mass and this type of interaction does not act between heavy and heavy-light quarks.
+In the heavy sector (when a $c$ or $b$ quark is involved), chiral symmetry is explicitly broken by the heavy quark mass and this type of interaction does not act for $QQ$ and $Qq$ quark pairs, being $Q=\{c,b\}$ and $q=\{u,d,s\}$.
 However, in the proximity of the $D^*\bar D^{(*)}$ thresholds, it provides a natural way to incorporate pion exchanges into the $D^*\bar D^{(*)}$ dynamics through the light quarks.

 Beyond the scale of the chiral symmetry breaking, quark-quark dynamics is governed by QCD perturbative effects.
 They are usually taken into account through the one-gluon exchange interaction~\cite{DeRujula:1975qlm} obtained from the Lagrangian,